 - General and disease-specific pathology to assess patient risk: 11.8%

 - Biology of microorganisms in physiology and pathology: 10.6%

 - Research methodology and analysis, and informatics tools: 9.8%

-One of the biggest differences in the INBDE is the “Patient Box,” a new item presentation format.
+One of the biggest differences between the INBDE and NBDE is the “Patient Box,” a new item presentation format.
 A Patient Box contains patient case information that would be available to the dentist and dental hygienist during their visit.
 Examinees will need to extrapolate the pertinent information from the Patient Box and apply what they have learned from classes and clinical work to answer the exam questions.